RWS/studio-api-docs/apiconcepts/translationmemory/adding_language_resources.md

 >Abbreviations are case-sensitive.

-Last, create another **Wordlist** object to hold the variables, which are added to the bundle as demonstrated below.
-Finally add the language resource bundle to the TM, which you then save:
+Finally, create another **Wordlist** object for the variables.
+Add the language resource bundle to the TM, and then save the TM:

 # [C#](#tab/tabid-7)
 ```cs